-The enrichment program is held in the afternoons at CTMS and is included in the cost of tuition.
+Elementary students participate in enrichment classes each day.
+These include foreign languages, circus arts, yoga, music, martial arts, and fine arts in the school’s studio.
+The enrichment program is held in the afternoons and is included in the cost of tuition.

-In addition to the weekly fine arts class, the children rehearse and perform songs at the winter celebration before the holidays, and for the graduation celebration at the end of the school year.
+In addition to the weekly fine arts class, the children attend music together classes, rehearse and perform songs at the winter celebration before the holidays, and for the graduation celebration at the end of the school year.
 Throughout the year songs that correlate with the curriculum are often sung during circle times in the classrooms.

 Yoga & Circus Arts

-The children take circus arts and yoga once per week.
+Since 1998 CTMS has incorporated Yoga techniques into the school programs.
+Teaching calmness and inner peace, while how to move and control your body.
+Our students take circus arts and yoga once per week as part of the physical education program.
 Why yoga for children?
 Ten years ago, that question was most likely asked about martial arts.
 Now there are classes for children at martial arts studios around every corner.
 And, like martial arts, yoga develops many wonderful qualities in children.

-In addition to the obvious benefits of exercising the physical body, yoga sharpens the child’s ability to focus and give self-confidence and self-discipline.
+In addition to the obvious benefits of exercising the physical body, both yoga and martial arts sharpen the child’s ability to focus and give self-confidence and self-discipline.
 And yoga, practiced regularly, helps children become aware of themselves from the inside out.
 From this awareness, children can change and grow in new and positive directions.